 West Campus has lockers that should be treated with pride and care.
-The school office manager will assign lockers to all interested students.
+The school office manager will assign lockers to all interested students during Student Orientation.
 Students will not share lockers.
 You are required to sign a Locker Agreement, use a school-assigned lock, and maintain your locker at all times.
+No lock substitution is allowed.
 It is important to note, lockers are school property and if deemed necessary, may be searched or opened without student or parent consent.
+Link the Locker Agreement Form